 We’d prefer to see folks use KWM and arrive at a fitting hole by filing back to center and finishing off with a light broaching to size.
 Then of course trim the bushings to proper length on a lathe prior to insertion into the plates.
 It turns out that the KWM size #88 (its organic ID is .066”) is a great fit in many cases for SWCC (except for the verge bridges).
 That said, excessive pivot wear might require a smaller hole size, but the same height and similar diameter (or smaller diameter) should be used.

-We fab our own bushings from .125” C360 brass rod; start by turning down the OD of the .125” brass rod to .098” then center drill to the desired diameter after refinishing the pivot.
+We fab our own bushings from .125” C360 brass rod; start by turning down the OD of the .125” brass rod to .098” OD (or as appropriate based on the wear) then center drill to the desired diameter after refinishing the pivot.
 For holes with minor wear, we sometimes start with Bergeon #B40 and ream open the hole (its OD is .098” and organic ID is .033”).
 This gives us a hole size custom to the particular pivot condition at hand, and a great-fitting sleeve bushing.
-Of course we rivet the busing into place then finish using the methods described in our recent NAWCC articles.
+Of course we rivet the bushing into place then finish using the methods described in our recent NAWCC articles.